Teaching With Technology

 Students can utilize the DLL space and its resources to complete their digital assignments.
 During our operating hours, students can stop by for help, advice, and troubleshooting.
 The DLL maintains a staff student specialists, each with tutoring experience and expertise in various multimedia workflows, who are available for questions or consultations outside of normal business hours.

 Outside of class sessions, the DLL is a student-centric space where campus communities are encouraged to engage in dialogues around digital tools and creative processes.
 In addition to a student-led DLL multimedia workshop series each semester, students reserve the DLL for competitions, club gatherings, k-12 outreach, study sessions, and workshops.

 Tools and Custom Platforms

-In addition to the resources contained within our physical space, the Digital Learning Lab also works with faculty to integrate existing tools or, when necessary, develop new tools to address teaching goals.
-Our aim is to promote and develop approaches that are pedagogically effective, and also intuitive, sustainable, work well within the campus technology infrastructure, and are well-suited to the Princeton University community.
+In addition to the resources contained within our physical space in the Digital Learning Lab, the Educational and Classroom Technologies group also works with faculty to integrate existing tools or, when necessary, develop new tools to address teaching goals.

-The DLL maintains a wide range of platforms for teaching and leaning, such as blogs, wikis, and media curation tools, on the McGraw Commons platform.
+We maintain and develop a wide range of platforms for teaching and leaning, such as blogs, wikis, and media curation tools on the McGraw Commons platform.
 With blogs and other collaborative digital environments, we can help you build a community that extends beyond the walls of the classroom.
 Recent projects include course blogs for traveling journalism classes, video annotation tools for collaborative analysis of films, and course sites for shared reading responses.